rhysbrooks1/CS321-002-s25-team-09/README.md

 The [raw SSH log
 file](https://drive.google.com/file/d/1JL-reDAedKBnw7jiz6iAaSxUwz6BwZil/view?usp=sharing) (70MB)
 contains lots of important data pertaining to the details of an activity.
 Note that this file is hosted on Google Drive as it is larger than files allowed on GitHub.
 Since we only need a select few keywords to use within our B-Tree keys, it is easiest to strip the file to only the necessary items.
-Below is a snippet from a stripped version of the above file that will one help in parsing through the log files to create the proper B-Tree keys.
+Below is a snippet from a stripped version of the above log file that will be used to create the proper B-Trees.

 ![Stripped_log_file.png](docs/Stripped_log_file.png "Stripped Example Log File")

-Many keywords like `LabSZ`, `for`, `Dec`, `password`, and `sshd[xxxx]:` are removed leaving only the necessary terms for creating our B-Trees.
-Here is a [demo](demo/Log-File-Wrangling-Demo.md) link that provides a walk-through on how to wrangle and filter through certain keywords, phrases, and terms.
+Many keywords like `LabSZ`, `for`, `Dec`, `password`, and `sshd[xxxx]:` were removed, leaving only the necessary information for creating our B-Trees.

 Once the raw SSH text file has been wrangled, the file should have the following amounts of types that you can verify against your reduced data file: